Protectins, Resolvins and Maresins -

 6. Specialized Pro-Resolving Mediators and Inflammation

-The protectins, resolvins and maresins (SPMs) are distinctive lipids with highly stereospecific structures that are endogenous local mediators with strong pro-resolution effects together with some immunoregulatory activities at picomolar to nanomolar concentrations.
-This high degree of stereospecificity is essential for their functions, and unnatural stereoisomers tend to be much less active.
-It should be noted that, strictly speaking, pro-resolution is not identical to anti-inflammation.
-As part of the molecular mechanisms that contribute to removal of inflammatory cells and restoration of tissue integrity once the need for the inflammatory response is over, SPMs actively assist in the resolution of inflammation, once thought to be a passive process, and they are strong attenuators of oxidative stress.
+The protectins, resolvins and maresins (SPMs) are distinctive oxylipins with highly stereospecific structures, and they are endogenous local mediators that are strongly pro-resolution and immunoregulatory at picomolar to nanomolar concentrations.
+This stereospecificity is required for their functions, and unnatural stereoisomers tend to be much less efficient.
+As part of the molecular mechanisms that contribute to removal of inflammatory cells and restoration of tissue integrity once the need for the inflammatory response is over, SPMs assist in the resolution of inflammation, once thought to be a passive process, and they are strong attenuators of oxidative stress (strictly speaking, pro-resolution is not identical to anti-inflammation).
 In that it controls many aspects of both the innate and adaptive arms of the immune response, the nervous system is a central player in stimulating SPM production with neurotransmitters such acetylcholine being of particular relevance.
 It is noteworthy that SPMs are not immunosuppressive.
-Several SPMs may be involved in the response to an inflammatory challenge, but each will have its own time-course for biosynthesis and insertion into the process, and the following discussion is necessarily simplistic and can only touch upon what is an increasingly complex and rapidly developing topic.
+Several SPMs may take part in the response to an inflammatory challenge, but each will have its own time-course for biosynthesis and insertion into the process, and the following discussion is necessarily simplistic and can only touch upon what is an increasingly complex and rapidly developing topic.

-Although some have yet to be identified, each SPM is believed to interact with its own G-protein coupled receptors, which evoke rapid intracellular signalling and long-term actions by regulating the expression of specific genes involved in the resolution of inflammation (Table 1).
-Depending on the cellular context, each receptor can interact with more than one SPM, so RvD1 interacts with DRV1 for homeostatic functions and with ALX/FPR2 for anti-neutrophil actions in resolving inflammation, while for maresin 1, RORα is a nuclear receptor and LGR6 is a plasma membrane G protein coupled receptor.
+Although some have yet to be identified, each SPM is believed to interact with its own G-protein coupled receptors, which evoke rapid intracellular signalling and long-term actions by regulating the expression of genes necessary for the resolution of inflammation (Table 1).
+Depending on the cellular context, each receptor can interact with more than one SPM, so RvD1 acts with DRV1 for homeostatic functions and with ALX/FPR2 for anti-neutrophil actions in resolving inflammation, while for maresin 1, RORα is a nuclear receptor and LGR6 is a plasma membrane G protein coupled receptor.
 It is noteworthy that SPMs can also antagonize pro-inflammatory receptors, and RvE1, MaR1 and 22-OH-MaR1 are all competitive antagonists of the leukotriene B4 receptor BLT1.
-Several peptides have been identified that bind to some of these receptors with pro-resolving effects.
+Several peptides have been identified that bind to some of these receptors to promote resolution.

 Table 1.
 Receptors for SPMs in mice and humans.